 Individual, Family, and Community Development

-THC was born and transitioned from a grassroots movement to an official nonprofit.
-Chris, his staff and THC’s board worked diligently to accomplish the mission of reaching and developing urban youth into world-class leaders.
+THC transitioned from a grassroots movement to an official nonprofit.
+Chris Jehle, his staff and THC’s board worked diligently to accomplish the mission of reaching our youth and developing world-class leaders.

-THC founded Hope Family Care Center, the only primary care facility within three zip codes.
+THC founded Hope Family Care Center, the only primary care facility within three zip codes at that time.
 In the fall of 2011, Hope Leadership Academy opened its doors as the only elementary school in the neighborhood.

 Today, both organizations operate independently but continue to share vision with The Hope Center.